Vancouver On A Budget | The Best Guide To Free Or Low Cost Activities In Vancouver

 Tour Guys Free Walking Tour

-The Tour Guys are a free walking tour company that offer tours in Vancouver (as well as in Toronto and Ottawa).
+The Tour Guys are a free walking tour company that offer tours in Vancouver (as well as in Toronto, Ottawa, and Hamilton).
 The tours are fun, informative, and free.
-The free tours take you through different areas in the city and the guides will share interesting facts and a bit of history with you.
+The free tours take you through different areas of the city and the guides will share interesting facts and a bit of history with you.
 And even though the cost is free, these guys work solely on tips!!!

-I took their Chinatown tour when I visiting Vancouver.
-From our meeting point at the Vancouver Art Gallery, we walked towards Chinatown.
-Along the way, we visited various historical monuments and markers and he told me different facts about the area as well as about prominent figures in the community.
+One visit to Vancouver, I took their Chinatown tour.
+Along the route, we visited various historical monuments and markers and my guide told me different facts about the area as well as about prominent figures in the community.
 As someone who grew up in Vancouver and frequents Chinatown, it was really interesting for me to learn new things about my hometown.

 Free Movies In The Summer